 The first occurred shortly after we moved in.
-Our house was built in 1951 and sits in a semi-rural neighborhood with lots of trees, vegetation and moisture due to a backyard lake.
+Our house was built in 1951 and sits in a semi-rural neighborhood with lots of trees, vegetation, and moisture due to a backyard lake.
 Needless to say, it is the perfect environment for critters of all kinds including carpenter ants.

 Carpenter ants are huge and very scary looking as you can see from the picture above.
-They actually don’t even bite and you can pick them up with your fingers and throw them in the toilet or flush down the drain with no problem.
+While they do sometimes bite, there isn’t any poison, so if you are careful, you can pick them up with your fingers and throw them in the toilet or flush down the drain with no problem.

 Our second infestation of carpenter ants happened just a few weeks ago, and this time, I handled it very differently.

 Having the knowledge and wisdom of 20 years of green living behind me, I was determined and very confident I could resolve this infestation with zero pesticides and no call to pest control.

 My youngest was especially freaked out by the enormous size of the carpenter ants even after I explained that they don’t have a sting like other types of ants and picked up one in my fingers to show her.
 Unfortunately, my little pep talk and demonstration didn’t do much to alleviate her fears of these intimidating, wriggling creatures.

 The carpenter ants were swarming in our kitchen and bathrooms and after starting with just one or two here and there, over the course of a week, they came in by the dozens overnight while we slept making for a very scary turning on of the lights in the morning if you know what I mean.
 We spent the first 15 minutes of the morning vacuuming them up before we could even get started with breakfast!

 After watching and observing their patterns over the course of a day or two, I determined that their primary mode of entrance into our home appeared to be the drain of the dishwasher.